triSYCL/triSYCL/doc/architecture.rst

 ``.kernel_caller`` extension such as ``tests/device_compiler/single_task_vector_add_drt.kernel_caller``.

-triSYCL assumes some recent Clang/LLVM installed, independently from the one used by device compiler which might not be new enough.
+triSYCL assumes some recent Clang_/LLVM_ installed, independently from the one used by device compiler which might not be new enough.

 A recent version of Boost is required.
-It is available with package ``libboost-all-dev`` on Debian/Ubuntu or with some more modern specific versions such as ``libboost1.63-all-dev``.
+It is available with package ``libboost-all-dev`` on Debian/Ubuntu or with some more modern specific versions such as ``libboost1.67-all-dev``.

 The following assumes that you have an `OpenCL ICD
 <https://www.khronos.org/news/permalink/opencl-installable-client-driver-icd-loader>`_
-installed on the machine, to allow several OpenCL platforms usable at the same time on the machine.
+installed on the machine, to allow several OpenCL_ platforms usable at the same time on the machine.
 For example the ``ocl-icd-libopencl1`` package on Debian/Ubuntu.